AmandaHJLIS/MarcViiew/README.md

 Library of Congress — for the MARC 21 bibliographic standards.

 ISO/TC 46 — for ISO 2709, Information and documentation — Format for information exchange.

+Boipurple - for providing OSTs for Wad channel/App music player